Choosing a Contraceptive

 Disadvantages of using the copper or hormonal IUD include:

-- Both types must be inserted by a doctor or nurse who has been specially trained in the technique.
+- Both types must be inserted by a doctor or nurse who has been specially trained in the technique, Dr Holland can do this in his rooms.

 - There is a small risk of infection at the time of insertion.